Ladder Accident Claims – Guide With Example Payouts

 In the case of overreaching, the employer may be held liable if they did not provide the right type of ladder for the task at hand and left the employee with no other choice but to overreach.
 They also might be liable if they failed to provide training and information regarding the dangers of overreaching while using a ladder.

 When a job requires an employee to work at a height using a ladder, the employer is responsible for taking necessary precautionary steps to minimise the risks of accidents.
-Should the employer fail to do so, workers who sustain injuries from a ladder accident at work are able to make claims for compensation.
-To be able to make a successful claim as an employee, you would have to prove that the accident was caused by the negligence of your employer or another person other than you.
+Should the employer fail to do so, workers who sustain injuries from a ladder accident at work may be able to make claims for compensation.

 - The employer failed to properly assess the risks associated with using a ladder for the work.